Dunmail: Legend

-As far as written history is concerned, the name of the "Dumbalrase stones" is recorded in a map of the 1570s, and the association of the cairn with the king is recorded as early as the seventeenth century, when John Ogilby wrote that "Dunmail-Raise-Stones" were erected by a Cumbrian ruler of that name to mark the frontier of his kingdom.
+As far as written history is concerned, the name of the "Dunbalrasse stones" is recorded in a map of the 1570s, and the association of the cairn with the king is recorded as early as the seventeenth century, when John Ogilby wrote that "Dunmail-Raise-Stones" were erected by a Cumbrian ruler of that name to mark the frontier of his kingdom.
 The specific association with the historic invasion of the Kingdom of the Cumbrians in 945 appears repeatedly in the 1700s, in the works of the antiquaries Thomas West, Thomas Pennant. and William Gilpin.
 Joseph Nicolson and Richard Burn gave both versions of the story.

-William Wordsworth mentions the legend of Dunmail in Canto First of 'The Waggoner', ll.
-209-14; composed 1805, published 1819.